codedthemes/berry-free-react-admin-template/README.md

 ## Issues

-Please generate Github issue if you found bug in any version.
-We are try to be responsive to resolve the issue.
+Please generate a Github issue if you found a bug in any version.
+We are trying to be responsive to resolve the issue.

 ## License